Shoheicode/CS-174-Final-Project/README.md

 ## Code Structure
 ### Main Components
 - Scene and Camera: Sets up the 3D scene and camera perspective.
-- player: Represents the player-controlled car with custom physics.
+- Player: Represents the player-controlled car with custom physics.
 - floors and track: Manages terrain and checkpoints.
 - loadGLTF: Loads 3D car models using the GLTFLoader.